jeffreyqdd/advanced_cs/README.md

 *problem* Sparse arrays, or low memory usage

-*solution* Cut out the ID numbers that are not used via a Hash Method H(key ) -> k, where k ble.is the hash index, or index in the hash table.
+*solution* Cut out the ID numbers that are not used via a Hash Method H(key ) -> k, where k is the hash index, or index in the hash table.

-> Should maintain O(1) time for insertion and lookup.
+* Should maintain O(1) time for insertion and lookup.
-We should also use a high percentage of the array.
+* We should also use a high percentage of the array.